swimmio/DEMO-gravity-cubes/.swm/overview.k5z9jvtz.sw.md

 ### Game Runner

-GameRunner is responsible for managing the game's main loop, handling gravity calculations, and spawning new tiles.
+<SwmToken path="/unity/four-block/Assets/gamerunner/GameRunner.cs" pos="11:4:4" line-data="public class GameRunner : IUpdatable">`GameRunner`</SwmToken> is responsible for managing the game's main loop, handling gravity calculations, and spawning new tiles.
 It updates the game's state by incrementing gravity and frame counters, and when certain conditions are met, it triggers the spawning of new tiles and enqueues spawn events.

 - <SwmLink doc-title="Game Runner Overview">[Game Runner Overview](/.swm/game-runner-overview.u5dqn3bu.sw.md)</SwmLink>
 - <SwmLink doc-title="Overview of Dispatcher in Game Runner">[Overview of Dispatcher in Game Runner](/.swm/overview-of-dispatcher-in-game-runner.erfdj45g.sw.md)</SwmLink>